wenjebs/accessibletoe/README.md

 yarn dev
 ```

+# Summary of Design/Infrastructure Decisions and Accessibility Considerations

+My application leverages **Next.js** for server-side rendering and **React** for building dynamic user interfaces, ensuring fast load times and a seamless user experience.
+I separated backend logic from frontend components by creating service modules like `gameService.ts`, enhancing code maintainability and scalability.

 ## Accessibility

 Accessible Toes is built with accessibility in mind, adhering to [WCAG 2.1 Level AA](https://www.w3.org/TR/WCAG21/) standards to ensure an inclusive experience for all users.